 Students should understand that by having a mitigating circumstance it does not automatically mean the appeal will be approved.
-The Appeal Committee will review that the student sufficiently providing documentation of the mitigating circumstance (as outlined above) and that the student has resolved the mitigating circumstance.
+The Appeal Committee will review that the student sufficiently provided documentation of the mitigating circumstance (as outlined above) and that the student has resolved the mitigating circumstance.

-A student who is successful in his or her appeal is able to continue their studies and, if otherwise eligible, receive financial aid; however, the student will be placed on Academic/Financial Aid Probation at the start of the academic term.
+A student who is successful in his or her appeal is able to continue their studies; however, the student will be placed on Academic Probation at the start of the academic term.
 If the appeal is denied, aid cannot be paid and the student is dismissed.

-Students who have had their appeal approved will work with the academic office to reenter their program/courses while on Academic Probation.
-Re-entry paperwork will be completed and an Academic Success Plan will be defined with the Academic Advisor which must be followed to meet SAP requirements.
-Each student's individual requirements will be outlined in the Academic Success Plan, and mitigating circumstances, if applicable, will be addressed in the Plan.
+Students who have had their appeal approved will work with the academic office to reenter their program/courses while on Academic Probation and re-entry paperwork will be completed.
+An Academic Plan will be defined with the Academic Advisor which must be followed to meet SAP requirements.
+Each student's individual requirements will be outlined in the Academic Plan, and mitigating circumstances, if applicable, will be addressed in the Plan.